fhunleth/nbtty/README.md

 If you specify `--tty`, `nbtty` will use that tty instead of stdin/stdout.
 It will additionally retry opening the tty if it doesn't exist on start.
-This is useful for getting around the problem where Elixir code initializes a tty that's provides the main console.
+This is useful for getting around the problem where Elixir code initializes a tty that provides the main console.

 ## Building